-Step one -The autobiographical account
+Step one - The autobiographical account

 The use of the author's autobiographical account which explored and examined a critical incident as a newly appointed leader in a higher education establishment.
 The account probes into the various challenges faced in a predominantly white institution.
 It reveals instances of invisibility being underpinned by low expectations, presumptions of not being academically able, and (white) surprise at a Black academic applying academic rigor in all aspects of their work.
 It further sheds light on the reasons for valuing the diverse theoretical frameworks of intersectionality, feminism as a way to open up opportunities for further debate and wider contributions to knowledge.
-Using the self as the starting point in the research was fundamental as the idea started with the lived experience of the research and then the participants provided an emerging hypothesis which was used as the next step in the research design process.
+Using the self as the starting point in the research was fundamental as the idea started with the lived experience of the researcher.
+Being able to critically engage with the lived experience of the research and then the participants provided an emerging hypothesis which was used as the next step in the research design process.